bwzhu00/bwzhu00.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+<font color="red"> I am earnestly exploring opportunities to pursue doctoral studies and would greatly value any guidance or opportunities in this regard. </font>

 I am currently a Master of Computer Science student at [NC State University](https://www.csc.ncsu.edu/) (NCSU) since fall 2022.
 Before that, I obtained my bachelor's degree in IoT Engineering from [Central South University](https://csu.edu.cn/) (CSU) in June 2022.